ArneCL/BlogPosts/jersey-bean-validation-custom-ConstraintViolationException.md

 The `getRootBean` gives us the name at the start of the `"path"` json reply. `getRootBeanClass` and `unwrap` need to be non-null but don't seem to affect the JSON output.

-We need to define the `iterator()` method, but we can make it a dummy one, as above.

-The `toString` method will actually give us the output string seen in `"path"` in the JSON object, just after the class name for the object found via `ConstraintViolation`'s `getRootBean` method.

 Let's put this altogether:

     // Dumpy Path object: we only want its "toString"